vadagama/sever_crew/README.md

 ### Extra requirements based on Q&As
 We have got some additional information during our [Question and Answers](pages/question_and_answers.md)  session with the Product Owner.

-### User interface prototypes (mobile)
-We have prepared several UI prototypes for the iOS mobile app.

 ### Glossary
 * **FFoods** - Farmacy Foods
 * **FFamily** - Farmacy Family